AndyCYao/personal_webpage/content/courses/cmpt383.md

 __Closure__ allows passing functions (lambda functions)

-___other notes on  Go___
 Go has really modern set of libraries like __fmt__ thats relevant to web dev.

 **Go run** lets you compile and run in one step

-if variables or functions are Uppercase, then its public, (other languages have a explicit "public for these things)
+if variables or functions are Uppercase, then its public, (other languages have a explicit `public` for these things)

 Go has a built in formatter (**Go fmt**) that conforms your code when you save

 the `:=` initializes and gives values to a variable , the type is inferred